 Wearing their wedding attire, this Harlem couple poses for a portrait that captures for posterity the special occasion of their marriage.
-They have chosen photographer James Van DerZee for his skillful and imaginative approach to portraiture.
+They chose photographer James VanDerZee for his skillful and imaginative approach to portraiture.

-During the 1920s and early 1930s, the Harlem district of New York City became a hub for African American celebrities and artists.
-This era, named the Harlem Renaissance, was a time when black artists were officially recognized as a vital part of American culture.
-Publishers and art establishments in New York City encouraged and supported the development of black music, art, and literature.
-Harlem's jazz musicians, musical-revue performers, actors, and literary celebrities brought international attention to this prosperous black community.
-These diverse artists were united by a strong desire to express their African American experience and celebrate black history and culture.
-In their works they explored subjects from their African heritage, traditions of black folklore, and the details of their daily lives.
+During the 1920s and early 1930s, the Harlem district of New York City became a hub for Black American celebrities and artists.
+This era, named the Harlem Renaissance, was a time when Black artists were officially recognized as a vital part of American culture.
+Publishers and art establishments in New York City encouraged and supported the development of Black music, art, and literature.
+Harlem's jazz musicians, musical-revue performers, actors, and literary celebrities brought international attention to this prosperous Black community.
+These diverse artists were united by a strong desire to celebrate their history and culture.
+In their works they explored subjects from their African heritage, traditions of Black folklore, and the details of their daily lives.

-Prior to the Harlem Renaissance, professions in the arts were not open to most African Americans.
-The majority of blacks lived in the South where they were disenfranchised citizens separated from white people in almost every aspect of public life.
-Between World War I and World War II, more than two million people moved Northward.
-Many were attracted to New York City because of the city's legal protection of blacks and the strong presence there of a chapter of the National Association for the Advancement of Colored People (NAACP).
+Prior to the Harlem Renaissance, professions in the arts were not open to most Black Americans, the majority of whom lived in the South.
+There they were disenfranchised citizens separated from white people in almost every aspect of public life.
+Between World War I and World War II, more than two million people moved northward.
+Many were attracted to New York City because of the city's legal protection of Black people and strong presence of a chapter of the National Association for the Advancement of Colored People (NAACP).

-The mass migration to the North contributed to the idea of a "renaissance," a rebirth of black culture as a recognizable force in American life.
-This fundamental change generated a new sense of black identity, of community, and of self-confidence and optimism that many black Americans had not previously known.
-The scope of the Harlem Renaissance gradually extended to the whole country as more black Americans became involved in literary, artistic, and political pursuits.
+The mass migration to the North contributed to the idea of a "renaissance," a rebirth of Black culture as a recognizable force in American life.
+The mass migration to the North contributed to the idea of a "renaissance," a rebirth of Black culture as a recognizable force in American life.
+This fundamental change generated a new sense of identity, of community, and of self-confidence and optimism that many Black Americans had not previously known.
+The scope of the Harlem Renaissance gradually extended to the whole country as more Black Americans became involved in literary, artistic, and political pursuits.